hyperledger/fabric/README.md

 [![GoDoc](https://godoc.org/github.com/hyperledger/fabric?status.svg)](https://godoc.org/github.com/hyperledger/fabric)
 [![Documentation Status](https://readthedocs.org/projects/hyperledger-fabric/badge/?version=latest)](http://hyperledger-fabric.readthedocs.io/en/latest)

 This project is a _Graduated_ Hyperledger project.
-For more information on the history of this project see the [Fabric wiki page](https://wiki.hyperledger.org/display/fabric).
+For more information on the history of this project, see the [Fabric wiki page](https://wiki.hyperledger.org/display/fabric).
 Information on what _Graduated_ entails can be found in the [Hyperledger Project Lifecycle document](https://tsc.hyperledger.org/project-lifecycle.html).
-Hyperledger Fabric is a platform for distributed ledger solutions, underpinned by a modular architecture delivering high degrees of confidentiality, resiliency, flexibility and scalability.
-It is designed to support pluggable implementations of different components, and accommodate the complexity and intricacies that exist across the economic ecosystem.
+Hyperledger Fabric is a platform for distributed ledger solutions underpinned by a modular architecture delivering high degrees of confidentiality, resiliency, flexibility, and scalability.
+It is designed to support pluggable implementations of different components and accommodate the complexity and intricacies that exist across the economic ecosystem.

 Hyperledger Fabric delivers a uniquely elastic and extensible architecture, distinguishing it from alternative blockchain solutions.
-Planning for the future of enterprise blockchain requires building on top of a fully-vetted, open source architecture; Hyperledger Fabric is your starting point.
+Planning for the future of enterprise blockchain requires building on top of a fully-vetted, open-source architecture; Hyperledger Fabric is your starting point.

 ## Releases